LANDIS-II-Foundation/Core-Model-v6/sdk/trunk/README.txt

 LANDIS-II Software Development Kit (SDK)

-This SDK targets version 6.0 of the LANDIS-II model.
-It's designed to work with release candidate 3 (rc3) and later releases where the extension directory is:
+This SDK targets the version 6.X series of the LANDIS-II model.
+It's designed to work with version 6.0 release candidate 3 (rc3) and later versions where the extension directory is:

   C:\Program Files\LANDIS-II\v6\bin\extensions